jpommerening/node-git-semver/doc/api/git.md

 ## git.spawn([argument, ...])

-Spawn a git [child process][] and return it.
+Spawn a git [child process][childprocess] and return it.

 ## git.run([argument, ...], [callback])

-Spawn a [child process][] and optionally attach a callback to the `end` and `error` events.
+Spawn a [child process][childproess] and optionally attach a callback to the `end` and `error` events.
 If the command returns 0, the callback will be called with a result object as the second parameter.
 The result object contains the following properties:

 - `gitdir`: The git directory that was passed to git via `--git-dir`.
 - `worktree`: The work tree that was passed to git via `--work-tree`.